 Verification of the internal audits submitted by producers is conducted by the USDA-Natural Resource Conservation Service (NRCS), which each year selects at random a group of producers with highly erodible land or wetlands for review, that can range from 1% to 5% of producers participating in its programs.
-As a reflection of the corn industry's sustainability commitment to continuous improvement, the CSAP encourages producers to adopt additional sustainability disclosure tools such as Field to Market's Fieldprint Calculator8.
+Additionally, U.S. corn producers can adopt complimentary sustainability disclosure tools such as Field to Market's Fieldprint Calculator8.